 *This website provides general information but does not replace medical advice.
 It is important to contact your/your child’s medical team if you have any worries or concerns

-Hepatitis means inflammation of the liver.
 Hepatitis B is a virus that causes an infection.
-It is present in blood and bodily fluids.
-The body’s immune system responds to the virus and this response can damaged the liver.
+The virus is present in blood and bodily fluids.
+The body’s immune system responds to the virus and this response can damage the liver cells.

-Symptoms of acute hepatitis B include:
+Symptoms of acute hepatitis B: